 Option 2.
 (Ericsson) The PRS RSRP accuracy requirements shall apply for any DL-PRS-ResourceRepetitionFactor≥1 and any LPRS≥2 which is given by the higher-layer parameter dl-PRS-NumSymbols.

 [Moderator Notes: Please the proponents of Option 2 clarify whether the PRS resource within a single PRS sample.
-If yes, Option 2 is same as Option 1 indeed.]
+If yes, Option 2 is same as Option 1 indeed.
+[Ericsson] – the number of samples was agreed (=4) in RAN4#96-e, but what was not agreed is for how many repetitions/comb patterns etc the requirements apply.]

 Recommended WF: Further discussion needed.
 Collect companies’ views.